dan-schel/css-template/README.md

 </div>
 ```

-Now the style can be applied as follows:
+Now the style can be applied, like so:

 ```css
 .select-wrapper {